richardwilkes/gcs/README.md

 ### master

 This is the unreleased v5.0.0 branch for the new version being rewritten using the [Go language](http://go.dev).
+GCS relies on another project of mine, [Unison](https://github.com/richardwilkes/unison), for the UI and OS integration.
+The prerequisites are therefore the same as for that project and are listed [here](https://github.com/richardwilkes/unison/blob/main/README.md).
+Once you have the prerequistes, you can build GCS by running the build script: `./build.sh`.
+Add a `-h` to see available options.

 #### GCS-specific work that still needs to be done